 - BugArt Studio - Creativity Center for All Ages -- VT Entomology

-- Muniappan IPM Innovations Lab - VT Office of International Research, Education, & Development
+- International IPM - Muniappan IPM Innovations Lab - VT Office of International Research, Education, & Development (236)

-- Pfeiffer Small & Tree Fruit Entomology Lab - VT Entomology
+- International IPM - Pfeiffer Small & Tree Fruit Entomology Lab - VT Entomology (236)

-- Live spiders of all kinds in a spooky environment (but not that spooky) - for all ages - VT Entomology
+- Live spiders of all kinds located this year in the halls of a spooky old mansion (but not that spooky) - for all ages - VT Entomology

 - Bug Jeopardy - come play the "GAME" & win prizes -- VT Entomology